avioconsulting/b2b-maven-plugin/README.md

 ## Running

-The general idea is to use the B2B console on your laptop as an "IDE".
+The general idea is to use the B2B console on your development machine as an "IDE".
 Everything goes in there.
 Then you run this to populate your repo:

 ```
 mvn -Db2b.export=true generate-resources